 Curricular Requirements

-Each student entering the graduate program in Journalism & Media Studies must complete 31 semester hours of credit, under either programs of study.
-Requirements for each plan are as follows:
+Each student entering the graduate program in Journalism & Media Studies must complete 31 semester hours of credit, under either plan (I or II) of study.
+Students may choose one of the following options for completing their degree program:

 ---|---|---|